The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 Jewellery: French 18ct Gold 1950s Bracelet with Flower Motifs set with Cabochon Rubies & Diamonds Image: Harpers Bazaar 1956 from Huffington Post

-NECKLACES were now worn at the base of neck, to compliment the new low necklines.
+…were now worn at the base of neck, to compliment the 50s trend for new low necklines, or décolleté.
 Bib styles with waterfalls of gemstones or rows of pearls became the vogue.
-These necklaces even doubled up as tiaras to decorate the new updos that required a diamond clip or two.
+These necklaces even doubled up as tiaras to decorate the new updos that required a diamond fastening or two.

-RINGS remained big and bold but the lines were softer than the Retro and Art Deco styles.
-Cocktail rings such as the stylish Ballerina Ring were popular- named after the ballerina’s tutu it sought to recreate.
-Large, impressive centre stones were surrounded by gemstones to create a tutu’s frill.
+…remained big and bold but the lines were softer than Retro and Art Deco styles.
+Cocktail rings were the craze. especially the Ballerina Ring – named after the ballerina’s tutu it sought to recreate.
+Gemstones surround a large centre stone to create a tutu’s frill.

-As the design soared to popularity with such speed, appearing in jewellery houses from Tiffany to Boucheron, it is hard to tell who invented the style.
-The women of the 50’s would’ve worn these rings on their right hand to distinguish it from their engagement rings but today it could make the perfect engagement ring for a statement-making partner.
-Swirls and bow motifs were also very popular and, of course, diamonds were the gemstone of choice.
+The women of the 50s would have worn these rings on their right hand to distinguish it from their wedding rings but today they could make the perfect engagement ring for a statement-making partner.